 Update October, 2013

 There is another more subtle reason for the too-mild tone of the IPCC policy statements.
 It is psychological and has to do with the culture of scientists in this new and unanticipated (unanticipated when they were students deciding their career path!) environment of political retribution, slander, corporate-sponsored threats to life and career.
 Scientists are human, after all.
-But these climate scientists, many being the senior people representing the IPCC, started their careers when scientists were not subjected to the brutal harrassment, intimidation, and slandering of today.
+But these climate scientists, many being the senior people representing the IPCC, started their careers when scientists were not subjected to the brutal harassment, intimidation, and slandering of today.
 They're psychologically unprepared for such treatment.
 And so, this too leans them to couch their IPCC policy statement language too much towards the non-alarmist side, despite what their actual scientific journal publications say.
 These aspects are discussed in Steven Lewandowsky's AGU Chapman conference talk on climate change and the media.
 The tragic result - only 12% of the public even realize there is a strong scientific consensus of the reality of human-caused global warming (Yale study 2014).
 This should sober those here in the U.S. who like to think we're the most educated in the world.

 -- See the powerpoints and other web material I have assembled for my Cabrillo College course "Astronomy 7 - Planetary Climate Science", which has a great deal of material on current climate change on Earth

 --Here's a good set of video programs covering in concentrated form the scientific case for human-caused global warming and a close look at the attempts to discredit human-caused global warming, from a prominent science writer.